Oysters

 Recent Progress: Increase

-Ten Chesapeake Bay tributaries have been selected for oyster reef restoration: Harris Creek, the Little Choptank, Tred Avon, upper St. Mary’s and Manokin rivers in Maryland, and the Great Wicomico, Lafayette, Lower York, Lynnhaven and Piankatank rivers in Virginia.
-The Sustainable Fisheries GIT approved the Eastern Branch of the Elizabeth River in Virginia as an eleventh "bonus" tributary in 2020.
+Ten Chesapeake Bay tributaries have been selected for oyster reef restoration: Harris Creek, the Little Choptank, Tred Avon, upper St. Mary’s and Manokin rivers in Maryland, and the Great Wicomico, Lafayette, lower York, Lynnhaven and Piankatank rivers in Virginia.
+The Sustainable Fisheries Goal Implementation Team (GIT) approved the Eastern Branch of the Elizabeth River in Virginia as a “bonus” tributary in 2020.

-While scientists have developed restoration plans for all ten tributaries, each of these tributaries is at a different level of progress in a process that involves developing a tributary restoration plan, constructing and/or seeding reefs, and then monitoring and evaluating restored reefs.
-As of the end of 2022, seven of the ten originally selected tributaries have been restored (Harris Creek, the Little Choptank River, upper St. Mary’s River and the Tred Avon River in Maryland and the Lafayette, Piankatank and Great Wicomico rivers in Virginia), as well as the eleventh “bonus” tributary, the Eastern Branch of the Elizabeth River.
-Restoration work is underway in the remaining three tributaries under this goal (the Manokin River in Maryland and the lower York and Lynnhaven rivers in Virginia).
+Scientists have developed restoration plans for all ten tributaries, but tributaries vary in their level of progress through the process of constructing and/or seeding reefs and then monitoring and evaluating the restored reefs.
+As of the end of 2023, eight of the ten originally selected tributaries have been restored (Harris Creek, the Little Choptank River, upper St. Mary’s River and the Tred Avon River in Maryland and the Lafayette, Piankatank, Great Wicomico and lower York rivers in Virginia), as well as the eleventh “bonus” tributary, the Eastern Branch of the Elizabeth River.
+Restoration work is underway in the remaining two tributaries under this goal (the Manokin River in Maryland and the Lynnhaven River in Virginia).

 Outlook: On Course